mimikyu-101/SSD-Forensics-Tool/README.md

 - **Cross-Platform Compatibility**: Works seamlessly on both **Linux** and **Windows**.
 - **File Recovery**: Recovers files using pre-defined magic bytes for common file types.
+- **TRIM Detection**: Identifies if TRIM is enabled on the SSD, which can impact recovery.
+- **Garbage Collection Detection**: Fetches SSD model and firmware details.
 - **Hex Viewer**: Displays hex data for identified files (optional).
 - **Customizable Options**: Supports flexible chunk sizes and targeted file recovery based on extensions.
 - **Admin Privilege Check**: Ensures proper permissions are in place for device access.